 Don’t run the processor more than necessary; simply ensure that the two ingredients are thoroughly combined.

 Add the egg white.

 Stir with a spoon.
-You see, it’s hardly complicated, is it?
+You see, it’s hardly complicated.

 Spoon the batter into a piping bag fitted with a plain 1/3-inch / 9 mm diameter tip.
 Pipe out balls with a diameter of 1 ¼ inches / 3 cm.
 You should have 28 balls altogether.

 And now, if you’ve already made macarons, just keep in mind that you don’t need to rap the baking sheet.
-You don’t need to do anything, in fact, except put the baking sheet in the oven for 12 minutes.
+For this Rustic Walnut Macarons Recipe, you don’t need to do anything, in fact, except put the baking sheet in the oven for 12 minutes.